DevExpress/devextreme-documentation/api-reference/30 Data Layer/PivotGridDataSource/1 Configuration/fields/fields.md

 Configures pivot grid fields.

 ---
 This property accepts an array of objects where each object configures a single field.
-Each pivot grid field must be associated with a data field using the [dataField](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields/dataField.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#dataField') option.
+Each pivot grid field must be associated with a data field using the [dataField](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields/dataField.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#dataField') property.
 Fields with the specified [area](/api-reference/30%20Data%20Layer/PivotGridDataSource/1%20Configuration/fields/area.md '/Documentation/ApiReference/Data_Layer/PivotGridDataSource/Configuration/fields/#area') property are displayed in the pivot grid; other fields' headers are displayed in the [field chooser](/concepts/05%20Widgets/PivotGrid/010%20Visual%20Elements/10%20Field%20Chooser/01%20Field%20Chooser.md '/Documentation/Guide/Widgets/PivotGrid/Visual_Elements/#Field_Chooser').

 ---
 ##### jQuery